 AACALC8 is a very simple, but useful FREE Windows application that runs on 10-15" Netbooks (min 1366 x 768 pixels), all laptops and the monitor on your desk and is in 5 sections :-

 The first screen above determines the minimum number of sprinkler heads of a given coverage in a room or building - you just move the 3 'sliders' to suit and the best arrangement is highlighted with other valid arrangements shown.
 Note how the spacings between heads has been rounded to the nearest 5 mm that all expert designers apply.

 The second page is in two parts - the top section allows you to vary a sprinkler head "K" factor, the flow, pressure, density, area and specific gravity to see the remaining 'sliders' adjust accordingly.
 As you would expect, all the 6 controls affect one or more of the other values following the standard formula.
 The "K" factor can be all the standard ones - 57, 80 and 115 as well as 112, 143, 160, 200, 242, 322 up to 362 for ESFR heads.
-The bottom section takes this head / nozzle flow / pressure down a end-fed or centre-fed range of 6 pipes of a set slope and pipe type (M, MW, DIN or S40) but you can vary the maximum velocity as required and see how the density / pressure values change - very useful for selecting the pipe sizes in a subsequent full hydraulic calculation.
+The bottom section takes this head / nozzle flow / pressure down a end-fed or centre-fed range of 10 pipes of a set slope and pipe type (M, MW, DIN or S40) but you can vary the maximum velocity as required and see how the density / pressure values change - very useful for selecting the pipe sizes in a subsequent full hydraulic calculation.
 Can you guess why the last line above is in purple?

 The third page is again in two sections - the top part allows you to adjust 'sliders' for pipe size, length, "C" factor and flow to determine the pressure drop (using the Hazen-Williams formula) and the velocity.
 I have added the reverse so you can adjust the pressure drop slider to recalculate the flow rate keeping the diameter and length constant and adjusting the velocity will recalculate the pipe size keeping the flow rate the same.
 The lower part just allows you to type in the same information to a higher accuracy or range and do the same pressure drop / velocity calculation, so you can do two comparisons at the same time or check any hydraulic program printouts.